Sunday, 20 November 2016

 An extra side note on Jack Teagle is that he has turned some of his characters into action figures. this is a great way of developing characters that he has designed and if i knew sooner the time i would of purchased one for sure.
 I think the element of making your illustrations into 3D creations is a cool move and in this case looks great as each one is painted and coloured exactly like the 2D illustrations.

-Wednesday 12 October 2016
+Wednesday, 12 October 2016

 Observational Drawing from memory

-I started to remember a lot more features by this point however i was still finding it difficult to put together her face the same
+I started to remember a lot more features by this point however i was still finding it difficult to put together her face the same way that it is in the photograph. |

-Wednesday 28 September 2016
+Wednesday, 28 September 2016

 Study task 1 - image, idea, context